2060485/ProjetReact/README.md

-### WIP-REDO
+# WIP-REDO
-A cleaned up and reorganised branch of all our code Only src files are provided, backend and frontend (maven and react) must be generated
+Cleaned up and reorganised branch of all our code
+Only src files are provided, backend and frontend (maven and react) must be generated

-frontend added dependencies:
+Frontend added dependencies:
 1. bootstrap
 2. nodemon
 3. react-router-dom

-backend added dependencies:
+Backend added dependencies:
 1. lombok
 2. spring web
 3. spring data jdbc